android2221/resume/src/Resume.md

 - Transitioned to an SRE role and successfully ported .Net apps into containers and consolidated dozens of VM servers
 - Aided in creating initial Kubernetes cluster architecture on AWS EKS and safely migrated many production workloads

-## **Education**
-**A.A.S. in Software Development**
-*Fox Valley Technical College - Appleton, WI | Graduated May 2015*

-- Coursework in C# application development on desktop, web, and mobile; PHP web development
-- Dean's list recognition Spring 2013 and Fall 2014 semesters

 **Lead Web Programmer**
 *Stellar Blue Technologies - Appleton, WI | August 2015 - September 2016*